From Genesis to Revelation: Background

 The founding line-up of Genesis consisted of guitarist Anthony Phillips, bassist Mike Rutherford, lead vocalist Peter Gabriel, keyboardist Tony Banks, and drummer Chris Stewart, all pupils of Charterhouse School in Godalming, Surrey.
 The five had played in the school's two active bands; Rutherford and Phillips were in Anon while Gabriel, Banks, and Stewart made up Garden Wall.
-In January 1967, after both groups had split, Phillips and Rutherford continued to write songs and invited Gabriel and Banks to participate.
-During the Easter school holiday the five entered a primitive recording studio run by Brian Roberts in Chiswick to record the material.
+During the Christmas holidays of 1966, after both groups had split, Phillips and Rutherford wrote some songs together at Rutherford's grandmother's house and asked Banks to play piano on a demo they were planning to record.
+Banks agreed under the condition that they also record a song he and Gabriel had written, "She Is Beautiful".
+During the Easter school holiday they entered a primitive recording studio run by Brian Roberts in Chiswick to record the material.
+Some sources claim all five members of what became Genesis were present, while others say Stewart was not involved at this point and that the drums on the demo were played by Gabriel.
 They assembled a tape of six songs originally intended for someone else to perform as the group saw themselves foremost as a collection of songwriters.
 This included five songs from Phillips and Rutherford: "Don't Want You Back", "Try a Little Sadness", "That's Me", "Listen on Five", and "Patricia", an instrumental, plus one from Gabriel and Banks, "She Is Beautiful".
 "Patricia" was later reworked into "In Hiding" and "She Is Beautiful" was later known as "The Serpent".
 Banks described the material as "straight pop music" as it was the direction the band wanted to explore.
 At this point, the group were known as The New Anon.

 The group sent the demo tape to two people, one being BBC radio presenter David Jacobs.
 The second was sent to former Charterhouse pupil Jonathan King who had scored commercial success as a singer-songwriter and producer with his UK top five single "Everyone's Gone to the Moon" in 1965, and therefore seemed a natural choice.
 King visited the school during Old Boys Day, so the group had a friend give the tape to him.
 He listened to the tape in his car on his drive home and, despite its roughness, was immediately enthusiastic, particularly about Gabriel's vocals.